leopoletto/starter/README.md

 - Website optimization
 - Markdown engines and static site tooling

-> You never know how many objects will come in a javascript line on the Chrome Devtools console
+> “Every tool begins as a whisper in the void.
+This is where mine begin.”

 **Author**: Leonardo Poletto
 **Email**: hello@leopoletto.com